-- 1. OPOs and transplant teams should adhere to CDC Infection Prevention and Control Recommendations for Health Care Personnel during the Coronavirus Disease 2019 (COVID-19) pandemic to minimize the risk of disease transmission to the procurement and transplant teams. - The CDC recommends that healthcare workers caring for patients with confirmed or suspected SARS-CoV-2 infection use a NIOSHapproved N95 or equivalent or higher-level respirator, gown, gloves, and eye protection. - The CDC recommends the use of eye protection and NIOSHapproved N95 or equivalent or higher-level respirator for the following procedures, even if SARS-CoV-2 infection is not suspected: - o All aerosol-generating procedures, including extubation - All surgical procedures that may pose a higher risk for transmission if the patient were to have COVID-19, including those which could generate aerosols or involve the nose, throat, or respiratory tract - The CDC recommends COVID-19 vaccination for all healthcare workers. - 2.
-The Food and Drug Administration (FDA) provides information about the impact of viral mutations on COVID-19 tests, recommendations for clinical laboratory staff and health care providers, and information about certain tests for which the FDA has identified potential impacts on performance due to SARS-CoV-2 genetic mutations. - Antigen tests are generally less sensitive and less likely to pick up very early infections compared to molecular tests.
+- OPOs and transplant teams should adhere to CDC Interim Infection Prevention and Control Recommendations for healthcare Personnel During the Coronavirus Disease 2019 (COVID-19) Pandemic to minimize the risk of disease transmission to the procurement and transplant teams. - The CDC recommends that healthcare workers caring for patients with confirmed or suspected SARS-CoV-2 infection adhere to standard precautions and use a NIOSH-approved N95 or equivalent or higher-level respirator, gown, gloves, and eye protection. - The CDC recommends performing aerosol-generating procedures on patients with confirmed or suspected SARS-CoV-2 infection in an airborne infection isolation room, if possible. - The CDC recommends COVID-19 vaccination for all healthcare workers. - 2.
+The Food and Drug Administration (FDA) provides information about the impact of viral mutations on COVID-19 tests, recommendations for clinical laboratory staff and health care providers, and information about certain tests for which the FDA has identified potential impacts on performance due to SARS-CoV-2 genetic mutations. - Antigen tests are generally less sensitive and less likely to detect very early infections compared to molecular tests.
 In following the FDA's long-standing rapid test recommendations, if a person tests negative with an antigen test (immunoassays that detect the presence of a specific viral antigen) but is suspected of having COVID-19, such as experiencing symptoms or having a high likelihood of infection due to exposure, follow-up molecular testing (polymerase chain reaction (PCR) and other nucleic acid amplification tests (NAATs) tests, which detect genetic material called RNA from the virus) is important for determining a COVID-19 infection.

 - The FDA's analysis to date has identified certain EUA-authorized molecular tests whose performance may be impacted by mutations in the SARS-CoV-2 omicron variant.
 Some molecular tests are expected to fail to detect some SARS-CoV-2 omicron variants, and the FDA is collaborating with government partners and test developers to evaluate the impact of the Omicron variant and subvariants on SARS-CoV-2 diagnostic tests. - 3.
 Available evidence indicates that testing deceased donors for SARS-CoV-2 by NAT from a respiratory sample within 72 hours of organ procurement, but ideally as close as possible to organ recovery, could decrease the risk of unrecognized infection. - 4.
-When lungs will be recovered for transplantation, testing for SARS-CoV-2 by NAT in a lower respiratory sample is anticipated to significantly decrease the risk of unrecognized infection. - The CDC has investigated all potential donor-derived COVID-19 events reported to DTAC.
-Between March 2020-March 2021, there were three donor-derived SARS-CoV-2 transmissions documented to lung recipients.
-In these events, the donor tested negative for SARS-CoV-2 in an URT specimen but retrospectively tested positive in a LRT specimen.
-Prospective testing of a LRT sample would have informed the lung programs and recipients of the risk of transmission. - Effective May 27, 2021, OPTN policy requires OPOs to perform LRT
+When lungs will be recovered for transplantation, testing for SARS-CoV-2 by NAT in a lower respiratory sample is anticipated to significantly decrease the risk of unrecognized infection. - 5.
+Based on prior donor-derived infections in lung transplant recipients, effective May 27, 2021, OPTN policy requires OPOs to perform LRT

 SARS-CoV-2 testing on all potential lung donors and have test results available prior to transplant of the lungs.
-Between May 27, 2021 and February 28, 2022, 93 donors were identified as having negative URT but positive LRT SARS-CoV-2 tests.
+Between May 27, 2021 and May 31, 2023, 278 donors were identified as having negative URT but positive LRT SARS-CoV-2 tests.
 The only confirmed donor-derived transmissions have been through the airway; demonstration of non-airway transmission has not been confirmed at this time.